MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ![Loaded Manifest](media/creating-schemas-navigatorloadmanifest.png)

-We can see all three entities that we created schemas for, under “clickstream”.
-We can also see all the entities that are referenced by the sub-manifest *aggregations.manifest.cdm.json*, under “aggregations”.
+You can see all three entities that you created schemas for, under “clickstream”.
+You can also see all the entities that are referenced by the sub-manifest *aggregations.manifest.cdm.json*, under “aggregations”.
 Notice that the original folder structure of all these files is maintained.

-<br/>Lastly, you'll click on the **Session** entity and compare the resolved entity to our original entity definition:
+<br/>Lastly, you'll click on the **Session** entity and compare the resolved entity to your original entity definition:

 ![Session Entity](media/creating-schemas-navigatorsession.png)